StriderCraft315/Nkvm/README.md

 ## 📜 License

-Distributed under the MIT License.
+Distributed under the Gnu Gpl V3 License.
 See `LICENSE` for more information.

 <div align="center">
-  <sub>Built with ❤️ by <a href="https://github.com/nobita329">Nobita</a> for developers and sysadmins worldwide.</sub>
+  <sub>Built with ❤️ by <a href="https://github.com/StriderCraft315">Michael</a> for developers and sysadmins worldwide.</sub>
 </div>